We have one Ruby Male available in early October-call now if you are interested. He will find a fabulous home quickly.

 a Harness and a Leash.
 Please don't attach a leash to a collar, it can be painful to your dog and cause neck and spine issues.
 Think about the cute backpacks we put on our children that have a little leash attached so your toddler can't get away from you.
 Those don't go around your child’s neck.
 Our seatbelts cross our bodies and don’t go around our necks, why because they would hurt us vs save our lives.
 Note to folks who get a Thunder Pup Cavalier-I will give you a harness and leash for your puppy so you can purchase the next harness they will grow into.

-Link to our favorite Voyager Harnesses:we love both of these - Push: https://amzn.to/4djmrcv Mesh:https://amzn.to/4cY0oIJ
+Link to our favorite Voyager Harnesses:we love both of these: https://amzn.to/4djmrcv Mesh:https://amzn.to/4cY0oIJ

 Link to our favorite Leashes with a handy pooper pick up bag https://amzn.to/3LFPBH5